Topaz: Gemstone

 Topaz is a gemstone.
 In cut and polished form, it is used to make jewelry or other adornments.
 Lower quality topaz is commonly used as an abrasive material due to its hardness and it is used to produce refractory materials for high temperature environments.
 Topaz can be used as a flux in steel production.
 Using topaz as a refectory material does have some health and environmental concerns due to the production of fluorine as a byproduct of calcining topaz.

 Topaz is a part of the second rank of gemstones, or semiprecious stones, accompanying aquamarine, morganite, and tourmaline.
 The first rank of gemstones, or precious stones, includes ruby, sapphire, diamond, and emerald.

 Orange topaz, also known as precious topaz, is the birthstone for the month of November, the symbol of friendship, and the state gemstone of the U.S. state of Utah.
 Blue topaz is the state gemstone of the US state of Texas.
 The 4th wedding anniversary gem is blue topaz and the 23rd is imperial topaz.

 Synthetic topaz can be produced using a method that includes the thermal hydrolysis of SiO_{2} and AlF_{3}.
 When these compounds are heated to temperatures of 750° to 850 °C topaz is formed.
 Another method uses a combination of amorphous Al_{2}O_{3}, Na_{2}SiF_{6}, and water which is heated to a temperature of 500 °C, put under a pressure of 4000 bars, and left for 9 days.

 To care for a topaz gemstone, it is best to avoid ultrasonic cleaners or steam as this could produce small fractures within the crystal.
 Warm water with soap is the best way to wash it.

-To choose an ethically sourced topaz gemstone, it is recommended to search for a stone that the seller knows the origin of.
-If the seller cannot produce information about the locality and mine that the topaz was collected from, it is likely that it was collected unethically.
+To choose an ethically sourced topaz gemstone, it is recommended to search for a stone for which the seller knows the origin.